aidanbell/django-comsuming-api-and-webscraping/django-consuming-apis-and-webscraping.md

 Webscraping is something that has become quite popular in the coding community.
 Allow me to paint you a word picture:

 You're building an app that needs some data from a pre-existing website.
 Of course, as a knowledgable developer, you check to see if they have an API that your app can consume.
-You're (as it usually is) shocked to find that they don't!
+You're shocked to find that they don't!
 How are you going to get that juicy data into your app now?

 Enter Webscraping, a way to, as the name suggests, scrape through a website, and extract just the information that we want.
 Come to think of it, lets go back to an eariler request that we made, and have a look at the data that is returned.